StoneT2000/Halite-4-Tournament-Runner/README.md

 to see a live display of a leaderboard of 4 bots.
 The sample bots used here for demonstration are the swarm bot by Yegor Biryukov: https://www.kaggle.com/yegorbiryukov/halite-swarm-intelligence, the getting started bot provided by Kaggle: https://www.kaggle.com/alexisbcook/getting-started-with-halite, and a bot that does nothing called stillbot.

-To add more bots, add them to the list in `run.js` at line 47
+To add more bots, add them to the list in `run.js` at line 47.
+Note that you have to pass in paths to a file (so you can't use the Kaggle given random bot, you will have to copy it over yourself)

 To use ELO ranking instead of trueskill (the default), change line 58 in `run.js` to `Tournament.RANK_SYSTEM.ELO`